-South Indian Style Curd Rice is full of probiotic goodness and cooling properties – just the kind of meal you need to make a note of, as we head into summer.
-Curd Rice is a creamy and traditional preparation of soft pre-cooked rice and sweet yogurt all doused with a South Indian style tempering.
+South Indian Curd Rice is full of probiotic goodness and cooling properties – just the kind of meal you need to deal with Indian summer.
+Curd Rice is a creamy, traditional side-dish of soft pre-cooked rice and sweet yogurt made delicious with a South Indian style tempering.

 What is curd rice?